Writing a personal statement for an undergraduate course

 Your personal statement

 Your personal statement needs to create a strong impression for your university application.
-It's your opportunity to say why you want to study your chosen course, and what studies, skills and experiences you have that will make you a successful student.
+It's your opportunity to say why you want to study your chosen course, and what skills, experiences and qualifications you have that will make you a successful student.

 What to include

-We are looking for you to demonstrate a real understanding of what studying the course will involve and to write in a focused, detailed and analytical manner.
+We are looking for you to explain why you have chosen your course of study and demonstrate a real understanding of what studying the course will involve.

 You should include:

 - why you are applying for the course – show your enthusiasm

 - how your current skills, experience and qualifications will help your application

 - relevant work experience or extracurricular activities